What Is A Nationalist In The Age Of Trump?

 A popular term for that is jingoism, derived from a British music hall song in the 1870s.
 The lyrics said the Brits didn't want to fight anybody (the Turks at the time) but if they had to "by jingo we will."
 The word jingo was perhaps a mild form of an oath, the equivalent of the way Americans say "jeez."
 Thereafter, the word was often used to refer to overeager militarists and the "ism" followed after that.

-Jingoism has had periodic revivals in American usage during debates over military action, as in the Cold War era and more recently in the War on Terror and the incursions into Iraq and Afghanistan.
+Jingoism has had periodic revivals in American usage during debates over military action, as in the Cold War era and more recently in the war on terrorism and the incursions into Iraq and Afghanistan.

 In any event, these more derogatory ways of describing extreme nationalism have served to keep ordinary nationalism relatively benign — at least in general use.
 All kinds of people can say they are nationalists, that they value the U.S. (or their own home country) and wish to promote its success in the world.